 We just finalized the legal stuff for Crystallize together with the brilliant team at Bull, what a great name for a legal firm btw.
-We wanted to have a friendly and balanced terms of service to reflect our philosophy and customer focus.
-Slack, which we think are awesome, sat the bar at about 5900 words.
-The Crystallize terms of service counts today 2272 words which is just 38,5% of what the great team at Slack has, and that is including the order form.
+We wanted to have friendly and balanced terms of service to reflect our philosophy and customer focus.
+Slack, which we think is awesome, set the bar at about 5900 words.
+The Crystallize terms of service count today 2272 words which is just 38,5% of what the great team at Slack has, and that is including the order form.

-In addition to simplify the documents signed with Crystallize we also made the appendices online which results in us only having to print two pages per contract.
-Of course we normally sign this digitally, but you get the point - we save trees
+In addition to simplifying the documents signed with Crystallize we also made the appendices online which results in us only having to print two pages per contract.
+Of course, we normally sign this digitally, but you get the point - we save trees

-The online references are versioned and following best legal practice combined with openness and transparency.
+The online references are versioned and following best legal practices combined with openness and transparency.

 I guess this was a first: a blog post on a great new legal framework.
-You can check it out and feel free to be inspired with your own legal documents, that is in our combined interested.
+You can check it out and feel free to be inspired with your own legal documents, which is in our combined interest.
 Simplify and clarify.